fieldtrip/website/development/realtime/draft_network.md

 When retrieving events, the server should always send the index of each event along with the response, as this makes filtering and housekeeping much easier.
-With a minimal change versus V1, we can just amend the GET_EVT request so it trasmits the event index before the rest of its definition, so for this request only, events would be transported by the following structure (fixed part = 36 bytes now
+With a minimal change versus V1, we can just amend the GET_EVT request so it transmits the event index before the rest of its definition, so for this request only, events would be transported by the following structure (fixed part = 36 bytes now

 | field           | type   | description                                      |